GW190521: Search for Echoes due to Stimulated Hawking Radiation from Black Holes: Conclusion

-{\it Conclusion.---}Using two independent and complementary approaches to GW search (PyCBC and cWB) we found positive evidence for the presence of stimulated Hawking radiation, or post-merger Boltzmann echoes in the aftermath of GW190521 BBH merger.
-Bayesian evidence for echoes is $7\pm2$ (via PyCBC), while the frequentist evidence can be quantified by p-value=$5.1\times10^{-3}$ or $1.6\times 10^{-4}$ (via different cWB implementations).
+Using two independent and complementary approaches to GW search (PyCBC and cWB) we found positive evidence for the presence of stimulated Hawking radiation, or post-merger Boltzmann echoes in the aftermath of GW190521 BBH merger.
+Bayesian evidence for echoes is $7.5^{+3.8}_{-2.3}$ and false detection probability is $1.46^{+1.17}_{-0.875} \%$ where the ratio of the foreground probability to the background yields an empirical likelihood ratio of $24.3^{4+2.7}_{-11.8}$ (via PyCBC).
+An independent cWB implementation provides a frequentist p-value of $0.5\%$.
 However, at the current level of signal-to-noise ratio, the evidence for the co-localization of the echoes and the main event in the sky remains inconclusive.